TerriaJS/terriajs/doc/getting-started.md

 The easiest way to get started with TerriaJS is to use [TerriaMap](https://github.com/TerriaJS/TerriaMap).
 TerriaMap is a full-featured application built on TerriaJS, ready to be customized with your own branding and catalog.
 It is also a great starting point for more in-depth customization.

-Use docker to start a TerriaMap container:
+Use [Docker](https://www.docker.com/) to start a TerriaMap container:

 ```bash
 docker run -d -p 3001:3001 ghcr.io/terriajs/terriamap